FredHutch/tfcb_2022/lectures/lecture04/README.md

 ## Learning objectives

-After this course, you should be able to:
+After these two lectures, you should be able to:

 - Navigate a file system in the shell
 - Run commands in the shell
 - Understand basic usage of piping and redirection
 - Edit a file using vim
+- Write a for loop
 - Write a basic shell script
-- Run a command in parallel using GNU Parallel

 ## Class materials